MCDMSociety/MOrepo-Pedersen08/convert/ReadMe.md

 Converting xml files to plain text format
 =========================================

-The instance files are in xml format but can be converted to a plain text file using an xslt stylesheet.
-You need a stylesheet xml parser such as [xsltproc](http://xmlsoft.org/XSLT/xsltproc2.html).
+The instance files are in xml format but can be converted to a plain text file using an xslt style sheet.
+You need a style sheet xml parser such as [xsltproc](http://xmlsoft.org/XSLT/xsltproc2.html).

 Convert assignment problems to Tuyttens raw format
 --------------------------------------------------